raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 date:   2021-01-18 14:39:42 -0700
 categories: [color]
 ---
-THIS IS STILL A DRAFT.
-I'M PUBLISHING IT TO PREVIEW THE INTERACTIVES.

 Björn Ottson recenty published a blog post introducing [Oklab].
 The blog claimed that Oklab is a better perceptual color space than what came before.
 It piqued my interest, and I wanted to see for myself.

 In exploring perceptual color spaces, I find an interactive gradient tool to be invaluable, so I've reproduced one here: